Computer science: History

 The earliest foundations of what would become computer science predate the invention of the modern digital computer.
 Machines for calculating fixed numerical tasks such as the abacus have existed since antiquity, aiding in computations such as multiplication and division.
 Algorithms for performing computations have existed since antiquity, even before the development of sophisticated computing equipment.

 Wilhelm Schickard designed and constructed the first working mechanical calculator in 1623.
 In 1673, Gottfried Leibniz demonstrated a digital mechanical calculator, called the Stepped Reckoner.
 Leibniz may be considered the first computer scientist and information theorist, because of various reasons, including the fact that he documented the binary number system.
 In 1820, Thomas de Colmar launched the mechanical calculator industry when he invented his simplified arithmometer, the first calculating machine strong enough and reliable enough to be used daily in an office environment.
 Charles Babbage started the design of the first automatic mechanical calculator, his Difference Engine, in 1822, which eventually gave him the idea of the first programmable mechanical calculator, his Analytical Engine.
 He started developing this machine in 1834, and "in less than two years, he had sketched out many of the salient features of the modern computer".
 "A crucial step was the adoption of a punched card system derived from the Jacquard loom" making it infinitely programmable.
 In 1843, during the translation of a French article on the Analytical Engine, Ada Lovelace wrote, in one of the many notes she included, an algorithm to compute the Bernoulli numbers, which is considered to be the first published algorithm ever specifically tailored for implementation on a computer.
 Around 1885, Herman Hollerith invented the tabulator, which used punched cards to process statistical information; eventually his company became part of IBM.
 Following Babbage, although unaware of his earlier work, Percy Ludgate in 1909 published the 2nd of the only two designs for mechanical analytical engines in history.
+In 1914, the Spanish engineer Leonardo Torres Quevedo published his Essays on Automatics, and designed, inspired by Babbage, a theoretical electromechanical calculating machine which was to be controlled by a read-only program.
+The paper also introduced the idea of floating-point arithmetic.
+In 1920, to celebrate the 100th anniversary of the invention of the arithmometer, Torres presented in Paris the Electromechanical Arithmometer, a prototype that demonstrated the feasibility of an electromechanical analytical engine, on which commands could be typed and the results printed automatically.
 In 1937, one hundred years after Babbage's impossible dream, Howard Aiken convinced IBM, which was making all kinds of punched card equipment and was also in the calculator business to develop his giant programmable calculator, the ASCC/Harvard Mark I, based on Babbage's Analytical Engine, which itself used cards and a central computing unit.
 When the machine was finished, some hailed it as "Babbage's dream come true".